DistributeCompany/open-manufacturing-model-docs/docs/tutorials/toy-car-factory.md

 ## Creating the Assembly Steps

-Now let's define what needs to happen at each station:
+Now let's define what needs to happen:

 ```python
 assembly_action = Action(